CloudBoltSoftware/onefuse_backups/README.md

    on the OneFuse appliance
 2. Create a Connection Info for onefuse.
 This must be labelled as 'onefuse', and named 'onefuse'
-    - To do this manually from shell plus:
+    - To do this manually from shell plus ssh in to the OneFuse appliance and then:
         ```
         python /opt/cloudbolt/manage.py shell_plus
         ci = ConnectionInfo(